 Indicator Local Data Comparator Target Trend Data Sources

-, TBC TBC Increase in TBC TBC - likely new
+We are currently TBC TBC Increase in TBC TBC - likely new Green Infrastructure

-considering how an quantity and Green Infrastructure

-indicator could be quality of GI mapping as part of
+considering how an indicator could be quantity and quality of GI mapping as part of

-developed relating to Local Plan Review
+developed relating to quality of Of Local Plan Review

 green infrastructure. evidence base.

-This will be informed by our forthcoming green
+This will be informed by

+our forthcoming green

 infrastructure study

 which should provide up

 to date mapping of GI.

 We are also considering

 an indicator relating to

 GI provision through

 new development but

 availability of data is

 making this problematic

-at present without resource intensive
+at present without

+resource intensive

 analysis of each

 scheme.